Sathvik-1710/hackathon/README.md

 ### Project Goals
 - Help students explore career paths based on their skills.
 - Enable students to identify and bridge skill gaps.
-- Provide teachers with resources and updates on the latest teaching methods.
-- Create a seamless, user-friendly experience for both students and teachers.
+- Create a seamless, user-friendly experience students.

 ### Student Module
 - **Skill Assessment**: Allow students to input their current skills and career aspirations.